dfds/dojo/lowLevelWalkthrough/README.md

 Now we got a bucket.
 But just in case something goes wrong like your computer locking up, internet get cut or what ever issues we IT people face, let's also put versioning on our bucket.

-If the state is somehow corrupted we can easily role back so we got a working state of our terraform resources.
+If the state is somehow corrupted we can easily revert back so we got a working state of our terraform resources.
+Another concept that can be used to protect the state is [state locking](https://www.terraform.io/docs/state/locking.html).
+State locking means that Terraform locks the state when it begins running to avoid multiple pipelines or people are editing the same resources at once.
+I recommend doing this for production environments.

 Remember to change the bucket name and then run this command:
 ```bash